etlbox/etlbox.website/doks_v1.6/content/product/licenses/royality-free-eula.md

 You will not owe Us any royalties for Your distribution of the Software in accordance with this License Agreement.

 4. PROHIBITED USES
 You may not, without Our prior written consent, redistribute the Software or Modifications other than by including the Software or a portion thereof within Your own product, which must have substantially different functionality than the Software or Modifications and must not allow any third party to use the Software or Modifications, or any portions thereof, for software development or application development purposes.
-You are explicitly not allowed to redistribute the Software or Modifications as part of any product that can be described as a development toolkit or library, an application builder, a website builder or any product that is intended for use by software, application, or website developers or designers.
 You may not change or remove the copyright notice from any of the files included in the Software or Modifications.

-**You may redistribute the Software as part of Your own products.**
+You may redistribute the Software as part of Your own products , provided that the Software is embedded in such products and cannot be used independently by Your customers.

-UNDER NO CIRCUMSTANCES MAY YOU USE THE SOFTWARE FOR A PRODUCT THAT IS INTENDED FOR SOFTWARE OR APPLICATION DEVELOPMENT PURPOSES.
+You are allowed to deploy and distribute the Software as part of Your applications or solutions.
+However, the end customer is not permitted to independently use or redistribute the Software, and their usage must be limited to the specific solution you provide.
+The Software must remain integral to Your product or service.

+When distributing the Software as part of Your product, You are not required to mention or display any references to Us, and You are permitted to hide the usage of the Software from Your customers.

 5. TERMINATION
 This License Agreement and Your right to use the Software and Modifications will terminate immediately without notice if You fail to comply with the terms and conditions of this License Agreement.
 Upon termination, You agree to immediately cease using and destroy the Software or Modifications, including all accompanying documents.
 The provisions of sections 4, 5, 6, 7, 8, 9, 10 and 11 will survive any termination of this License Agreement.